thacherT1D/webdevstuff/Javascript_and_the_Browser/Web_Forms.desc.md

 ### Accessing values

-Not every form can be checked with a simple "type" field.
-Also, [not every browser](http://caniuse.com/#search=type%3D) can use every type.
-So, we need to do some validation using jQuery.

 There are a number of validation libraries that we can use, that will allow us to validate our forms using code someone else has written.
 Rather than doing that, however, we need to understand how these libraries go about doing what they do, which we'll do by doing some implementation.

 First, let's look at how to go about getting the values of the form: